Do you ever feel hopeless or wonder if something is worth the bother?

 When I put my mind to it and look authentically and honestly at a situation, I’ve always been able to see a path forward.

-I’ve always been able to find hope in any situation.
+I’ve always found hope in any situation.

 3. Reframe it.